michelmorais/wrap-maker-lua/README.md

 ![alt text](https://raw.githubusercontent.com/michelmorais/wrap-maker-lua/master/images/first-run.png)

-As you can see, the only arg to **wrap-maker.lua** is the header file.
+As you can see, the only arg that **wrap-maker.lua** need is the header file.

 ![alt text](https://raw.githubusercontent.com/michelmorais/wrap-maker-lua/master/images/run-over-test-folder.png)